xelalexv/interceptor/README.md

 *SSLsplit* allows you to set up static forward addresses/ports, to forward connections to different destinations.
 When you set your HTTP(S) proxy as a forward destination, and enable pass through mode, *SSLsplit* essentially functions as a transparent HTTP(S) proxy, albeit only for HTTP and without support for proxy authentication.
 For HTTPS, it is necessary to first send a `CONNECT` message to the HTTP(S) proxy, and then discard the reply.

 The modifications to *SSLsplit* in branch `transparent` of this fork, fill the gap and turn *SSLsplit* into a fully transparent proxy for HTTP and HTTPS.
-It finally puts an end to all the headaches we've had with our company HTTP(S) proxy...
+I like to call it *The Interceptor* ;-) It finally puts an end to all the headaches we've had with our company HTTP(S) proxy...

 ## Usage